FurkanAI/Odometer-Classification/README.md

 # Odometer-Classification
-Classify odometers if they are analog or digital and Read odometers (Mileage Extraction) using machine learning
+Classify odometers if they are analog or digital and Read odometers (Mileage Extraction) using machine learning.

 # Setup